davidhealey/waistline/README.md

 ### Types of Data Collected

 #### Personal Data
-No personal data is collected while utilizing the software
+No personal data is collected while utilizing the software.

 #### Usage Data
 Usage data is collected only when interacting with the Open Food Facts or USDA databases.